Introducing Divergence for Infinite Probabilistic Models: Conclusion and perspectives

 We have introduced the divergence property of infinite Markov chains and designed two generic CRP-algorithms depending on the status of the reachability problem.
 Then we have studied the decidability of divergence for pPDA and for pPNs and different kinds of weights and target sets.
 Finally, we have provided two useful classes of divergent models within pOCS and pPDA.

 One ongoing work is to integrate the generic algorithms into the tool Cosmos~\cite{BallariniBDHP15}, instantiated with our illustrating divergent models.
 In the future, we plan to study the model checking of polynomial pPDA (as a possible extension of~\cite{Esparza06}) and to propose some heuristics to find functions $f_0$ and $f_1$.
+Furthermore, it is worthwhile to exhibit the classes of models for which decisiveness and divergence are complementary, such as random walks.